2026 FIFA World Cup: Advertising

+Fan Festival at the Los Angeles Memorial Coliseum during the U.S. team's first match of the tournament.

+On May 7, 2026, Adidas released Backyard Legends: The Greatest Football Story Ever Told, a 5-minute short film.
+On June 4, 2026, Nike released Rip the Script, a 6-minute short film.

 FIFA fan festivals

-FIFA will stage fan festivals in cities across the host nations, featuring matches on giant screens and live entertainment.
-Among the confirmed fan fest locations are Liberty State Park in Jersey City, Fairmount Park in Philadelphia, Fort York and The Bentway in Toronto, and East Downtown Houston.
+FIFA staged fan festivals in cities across the host nations, featuring matches on giant screens and live entertainment.
+Among the fan fest locations were Liberty State Park in Jersey City, the National World War I Museum and Memorial in Kansas City, Missouri, Fairmount Park in Philadelphia, Fort York and The Bentway in Toronto, Centennial Olympic Park in Atlanta, East Downtown Houston, and the Pacific National Exhibition in Vancouver, Canada.

 Tickets

-Ticket prices for the 2026 FIFA World Cup will range initially from $60 for group stage matches to $6,730 for the final—largely increased from the USD equivalent of $69 to $1,607 in the 2022 FIFA World Cup.
+Ticket prices for the 2026 FIFA World Cup initially ranged from $60 for group stage matches to $6,730 for the final—an increase from the USD equivalent of $69 to $1,607 for the 2022 World Cup.
 However, in September 2025, FIFA confirmed it would use dynamic pricing for tickets for the first time, following the practice used in the 2025 FIFA Club World Cup.
-Dynamic pricing means ticket prices can rise or fall depending on demand for any given match.
-Hospitality seats were made available in April 2025 via FIFA's ticket partner for the event.
+Special "hospitality" seats were made available in April 2025.

-An initial draw period for non-hospitality seats occurred between September 10–19, limited to Visa cardholders.
-A second phase ran from October 27–31 and a third phase will start after the final draw of teams on December 5.
-Sales will be capped at four tickets per person per match, and no person will be able to purchase more than 40 tickets for the overall tournament.
-FIFA is also expected to start an official resale platform.
+An initial draw period for non-hospitality seats occurred between September 10–19, 2025, limited to Visa cardholders.
+A second phase ran from October 27–31, 2025, and a third phase started after the final draw of teams on December 5.
+Sales were capped at four tickets per person per match, and no person was able to purchase more than 40 tickets for the overall tournament.
+FIFA's official resale platform went live on October 2, 2025.

+A final "last-minute" sales phase reopened on April 22, 2026, approximately 50 days before the start of the tournament, with tickets for all 104 matches made available on a first-come, first-served basis.
+By that stage, more than five million tickets had been sold from an expected total exceeding six million, with additional tickets scheduled to be released in phases up to the final, subject to availability.
+Every city hosting the World Cup in the United States passed a law stating that ticket sales to World Cup events were exempt from state and local sales taxes.
+(Note: Attributed to multiple references:)